Sometimes we run away from the very thing we’re asking for.

 On the other hand, you might be in a phase where you do need the support of trusted others to fully see yourself.
 In this case, the scaffold of a trusted other reflecting your strengths, gifts, or even just your existence, can be a helpful and healthy ingredient for your professional growth.

 It’s a delicate dance.
 There is no one-size-fits-all answer.
-The people around you may opinions.
+The people around you may have opinions.
 For more ideas, you can take a class or read a book.

 But in order to answer the question “do I NEED validation?” for yourself, you’ll need to take a deeper look in the mirror.